-Much of what we think of as Irish on St. Patrick’s Day does not actually come from Ireland—raucous parades, happy-go-lucky leprechauns, green beer, and (you might not find this difficult to believe) neon green-capped cupcakes with green shamrock sprinkles.
+Much of what we think of as Irish on St. Patrick’s Day doesn't actually come from Ireland—parades, leprechauns, green beer, and (you might find this difficult to believe) neon green-capped cupcakes with green shamrock sprinkles.
 Even corned beef, as the treasured centerpiece of the St. Patrick’s Day meal, is an American invention.

-In fact, the Irish rarely ate beef at all.
-The wealthy indulged occasionally at celebrations, but for everyone else, cows were considered sacred and were kept for use in farming and for milk, and, of course, for their butter.
+The Irish rarely ate beef at all.
+The wealthy indulged occasionally at celebrations, but for everyone else, cows were considered sacred and were kept for use in farming, for milk, and, lucky for us, for butter.

-So while this distinctly American take on an Irish holiday might be an excuse to celebrate with good food and drink, for us, it’s also an excuse to eat really good butter.
+So while this distinctly American take on an Irish holiday is a great excuse to celebrate with good food and drinks, it’s also an excuse to eat really good butter.

-These are some of our favorite ways to butter up some much-loved St. Patrick’s Day dishes with Epicurean Butter.
+These are some of our favorite ways to butter up some much-loved St. Patrick’s Day dishes.

-There’s nothing more comforting than Shepherd's Pie—a lamb meat pie with gravy, vegetables, and a mashed potato crust—even better when those mashed potatoes are made with Epicurean Tuscan Herb Butter.
+There’s nothing more comforting than Shepherd's Pie—a lamb meat pie with gravy, vegetables, and a mashed potato crust—even better when those mashed potatoes are made with Epicurean Butter Tuscan Herb Flavored butter.